3PixelPacket3/POTElysAstra/README.md

 # 🦖 Elys Astra Helper Application (EAHA)

-**The Ultimate Offline Command Hub for Path of Titans Operators**
+**The Ultimate Command Hub for Path of Titans Operators**

 ## 📖 Overview
-EAHA is a specialized, zero-dependency, local web application engineered for operators on the *Path of Titans: Elys Astra* server.
-Built to bypass the need for internet-reliant Discord bots, this toolkit places combat analytics, dynamic map reconnaissance, and vitals tracking directly into the player's hands via their browser's secure local storage.
+Welcome to the Elys Astra Helper Application.
+This system is a highly advanced tactical suite designed to provide immediate analytical advantages, cloud-synchronized record-keeping, and rapid LFG deployments for Path of Titans survival operations.

 ## 🚀 Key Architectural Features

 ### 🗺️ Smart-Learn Tactical Map
-* **Clipboard API Integration:** Press `Ctrl + V` anywhere on the map screen to instantly parse raw Unreal Engine `(X,Y,Z)` coordinates from your clipboard.
+* **Clipboard API Integration:** Press `Ctrl + V` anywhere on the map screen to instantly parse raw Unreal Engine `(X,Y,Z)` coordinates from your clipboard or insert a screen shot.
 * **Machine Learning Calibration:** The map engine features a dynamic, drag-and-drop calibration loop.
 By dragging the target pin to your exact in-game location, the system calculates the mathematical delta and permanently "learns" your screen offset for flawless future pin drops.
 * **Vector Routing:** Draw, save, and overlay multi-point tactical migration routes across Gondwa.

 ### ⚔️ Combat Analytics Engine
-* **Offline Ledger:** Log victories, defeats, and environmental deaths to a local database.
+* **Online Ledger:** Log victories, defeats, and environmental deaths to a local database.
 * **Dynamic Visualization:** Utilizing `Chart.js`, the dashboard renders a live Cause of Death radial graph and an Engagement Split (K/D) ratio based on your active creature.

 ### 🧬 Elysian Lifeline Tracker